hashicorp/react-components/packages/consent-manager/README.md

 As of `v9.0.0`, the Segment CDN hostname has been replace with a HashiCorp hostname via `analytics._cdn`.
 A custom Segment Analytics.js URL is also being used.
 There is no breaking change to the react component API.

-## `segmentPreloadScript`
+## `SegmentPreloadScript`

-In `v9.0.0`, ConsentManager now exports a `segmentPreloadScript`.
+In `v9.0.0`, ConsentManager now exports a `SegmentPreloadScript` component.
 Why?
 ConsentManager uses a very similar Segment script to the current preloading script that we use in our `_document.tsx/js` files.

 Now that we're updating both with a custom Segment AJS URL and CDN hostname, it makes sense for the two to be co-located.